ronivay/ssh-inscribe-docker/README.md

 You need to use `--insecure` option with sshi client as the server is running with self-signed certificate by default.

-Additionally you can run following:
+Optionally you can use images available at [dockerhub](https://hub.docker.com/r/ronivay/ssh-inscribe-docker)

+User inside container runs by default with UID/GID 1995, you can change this during build like so:

 ```
-make build
+make build SSHI_UID=xxxx SSHI_GID=xxxx
 ```

-this will build container locally and copy sample configuration as .env file

 #### volumes